benmiller314/cdm2020spring/plans/lesson-24.md

 <div class="alert alert-white">
 <ul>
-  <li> You <em>are</em> expected to post notes on your intention at the beginning and progress by the end of whatever time you spend</strong>; I'll be using those notes as a way of taking today's attendance.
+  <li>You <em>are</em> expected to post notes on your intention at the beginning and progress by the end of whatever time you spend; I'll be using those notes as a way of taking today's attendance.
     <ul>
       <li>Because this is asynchronous, though, you have all of Thursday to check in.
 (And if it's there by Friday morning, I'll consider it as having been done on Thursday. :)</li>
     </ul>